LeonAndrade/LeonAndrade.github.io/README.md

 2010-11-08 |18476
 2011-12-05 |17707

 It seems even when grouping by weeks, december 2010 had a great week of sales.
-Also by looking at this wee can see that most sales occur by the end of the year, likely because of the hollidays.
+Also by looking at this we can see that most sales occur by the end of the year, likely because of the hollidays.

 <br/><br/>